Skip to content

 Ask Followlive model

-Concept sandbox · pre-loaded sample workspace — the shipped Follow product captures real AI threads over MCPanswers run on a live model API via a server-side proxy
+Concept sandbox · pre-loaded sample workspace · the shipped Follow product captures real AI threads over MCPanswers run on a live model API via a server-side proxy

-Open the sandbox full-screen
+open the sandbox full-screen ↗

-Rishabh Salian — portfolio · 2026 · built in the open
+Rishabh Salian · portfolio · 2026

 • Email